-In this course, students will learn about the ongoing impact of colonization on Indigenous peoples and the ways in which colonization has influenced social work practice with Indigenous peoples in Canada.
-Students will learn about Indigenous ways of knowing and healing through the integration of cultural protocols and cultural practices throughout the course.
-Students will also be encouraged to carefully explore their own journey towards truth and reconciliation with Indigenous peoples, especially as it relates to their emerging social work identity.
+This course will provide an intensive exploration of diverse Indigenous community-based health and wellness practices.
+Students will explore individual and community experiences of colonization on Indigenous peoples and the ways in which colonization has influenced clinical social work practice with Indigenous peoples in Canada.
+Students will learn about Indigenous way of knowing and healing through the integration of cultural protocols and practices throughout the course.
+Students will be encouraged to engage in critical self-reflection and self care while exploring their own journey towards truth and reconciliation with Indigenous peoples in Canada.

 This course will take place online via Desire2Learn (D2L) and Zoom.
 This course will be grounded in relationship building and oral sharing, therefore it is imperative students attend and participate in all of the Zoom sessions.
 Classes will involve storytelling, critical dialogue, group work, guest speakers, resource materials, case studies, and experiential activities.
-This course has no prerequisites or corequisites.
+The pre-requisite for this course is SOWK 664.